Complex Evil Characters

 Means for characters can potentially also be about weaponry.
-Your French medieval society would only have rudimentary use of gunpowder (Joan of Arc lived during a time of gunpowder use but didn’t necessarily use it herself).
+Your French medieval society would only have rudimentary use of gunpowder.
+For example, Joan of Arc lived during a time of gunpowder use but didn’t necessarily use it herself.
 However, your evil character might just be a jerk or a person who calls others names.
 If that’s the case, then you should know which slurs were used when.

 Your complex evil characters have limitations if they live far from your other characters.
 However, modern or future characters can attack in cyberspace.
 Or maybe they can attack over the phone or via letter if you go back in time.

 Attacks in person mean your complex evil characters are at risk.
 The victim might hit back.
 Or it could be shrapnel flying around.
 Plus there’s always a possibility of police involvement.
 People for real “commit suicide by cop”.
 Maybe your evil characters do something like that.

 Not every character gets punished, just as not every real-life criminal is caught.
 How do you want your story end?
 Or do you maybe want to open up the possibility of a sequel?

 And even in prison or under a doctor’s care, not everyone changes their ways.

 There are also issues with imprisonment.
 During a lot of history, it was just barely this side of torture, if it was at all.
 Even the best-run prisons, with the least amount of corruption, have dirt and danger.
 Also, there’s the question of suicidal evil characters.
 Currently, the American prison system is supposed to have good safeguards.
 But suicides still happen.